-You can find out if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

 - Switch off power to the thermostat at the breaker.

-- Remove the thermostat and look at the wiring.
+- Pull off the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

-Rely on Franklin's Heating & Air Conditioning, Inc for Your Smart Thermostat Installation Needs
+Depend on Franklin's Heating & Air Conditioning, Inc for Your Smart Thermostat Installation Needs